-Blackpool, city (1991 pop.
-146,297) and district, Lancashire, NW England, on the Irish Sea.
+Blackpool, borough and unitary authority (1991 pop.
+146,297), Lancashire, NW England, on the Irish Sea.
 Famed as a traditionally working-class resort (with often inhospitable weather), Blackpool has 7 mi (11.3 km) of beaches and promenades, many sport and amusement facilities, and a tower 520 ft (158 m) high, modeled on the Eiffel Tower.
 Since the 1970s, however, tourism has been hurt by inexpensive travel abroad.
 Its manufactures include electronics and transportation equipment.
 A major conference and convention center, Blackpool hosted the Labour party's annual meeting for 70 years before 1998.

 More on Blackpool from Fact Monster: